 Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Exercise of consent to be undertaken in accordance with application Inspections and liaison with consent holder Yes 2.
-Minimium of three years between discharges Liaison with consent holder Yes 3.
-Notification required prior to discharge Notification received Yes 4.
-Adopt the best practicable option to prevent or minimise adverse effects Inspections and liaison with consent holder Yes 5.
-Leachate from dewatering site not to be discharged to land Inspections and liaison with consent holder Yes 6.
-Odour Management Plan to be prepared and adhered to Plan received Yes 7.
+No desludging undertaken during monitoring period N/A 4.
+Adopt the best practicable option to prevent or minimise adverse effects No desludging undertaken during monitoring period N/A 5.
+Leachate from dewatering site not to be discharged to land No desludging undertaken during monitoring period N/A 6.
+Odour Management Plan to be prepared and adhered to No desludging undertaken during monitoring period N/A 7.
 Provision of contingency plan Plan received Yes 8.
-No odour beyond site boundary Inspections and review of public complaints Yes 9.
+No odour beyond site No desludging undertaken during m period No desludging undertaken during monitoring period N/A 9.
 Consent lapse in 2025 if not exercised Consent exercised N/A 10.
-Optional review provision re environmental effects Option for reivew June 2025 N/A erall assessment of consent compl High erall assessment of administrative performance in respect of this consent High
+Optional review provision re environmental effects Option for reivew June 2025 N/A of t erall assessment of consent compli his consent erall assessment of administrative N/A N/A